 Please note that the application process varies somewhat for singers, pianists and directors.

-All applications must be submitted online (electronic applications only) at yaptracker.com and deadlines are listed, varying by audition location.
+All applications must be submitted online (electronic applications only) at yaptracker.com (beginning 21 September 2018) and deadlines are listed, varying by audition location.

-YAP auditions are self-scheduled on YapTracker.
-Recorded auditions are now being accepted!
+Auditions are self-scheduled on YAPTracker.
+Recorded auditions are also accepted.

 The application fee of $50 guarantees a live audition or interview as long as audition slots are available.
 Recorded auditions are also accepted with a $45 fee.